javsgon/pandas-challenge/README.md

 This new DataFrame should show school performance based on the "School Type".

 # Analysis
+From the below summary table we can see there are 15 schools and a total of 39,170 students.
+The overall passing rate is 65%, the Passing Math rate is 75% and the % Passimg Reading rate is 86%.
 ![pic01](Images/pic01.png)

 <img src="Images/pic02.png" width = 300 height = 300>